 The Swim Guide

 Voss is full of good spots where you can go for a swim during summer (and winter, if you like)!
-These are our top recommendations:
+Find your next swimming spot, with our top recommendations:

 Warning!
 The river changes from day to day.
 Make your own assessment of what the lake looks like, where the current goes and how fast it goes.
 You should only swim in the river when the water level is low - do not jump in if you are unsure.